edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 #### POST

 This `POST` API will start replaying the recorded data as specified in the [request Data Transfer Object (DTO)](#replay-request-dto) defined below.
+An error is retuned is there is already a replay session in progress.
 The request handler will validate the DTO and that the appropriate Device Profiles and Devices from the data exist.
 It will then start an async Go function to handle the replay so the request doesn't timeout on long replays.

 The replay async Go function will use the [Background Publishing](https://docs.edgexfoundry.org/2.3/microservices/application/AdvancedTopics/#background-publishing) capability to send the recorded Events to the EdgeX MessageBus using the same publish topic scheme used by Device Services, which is `edgex/events/device/<device-profile-name>/<device-name>/<source-name>`.
 The App SDK has the  [Publish Topic Placeholders](https://docs.edgexfoundry.org/2.3/microservices/application/Triggers/#publish-topic-placeholders) capability built-in to facilitate this.
 The data for these topics is available from the Event DTO.
 The timestamps in the Events and Readings published will be set to the current date/time.
 This requires a copy be made of the Event/Readings as they are published in order to not corrupt the original data.